backspace/slack-statsbot/README.md

   * the message count logger
   * the `UserRepository`, a wrapper around Sequelize
 * software can only do so much to undermine patriarchy and white supremacy
+* some people are annoyed by the appearance of new messages in a channel only to find it’s the bot’s report, but Slack doesn’t (yet?) provide a way to send silent messages or the like

 ## Requirements